vinca

 Problems with Vinca?

 The Vinca plant is a very hardy easy-to-grow plant, but it is susceptible to root rot so be extra sure your containers or soil drains well.
 Water in the morning to help with fungus problems.
 The thick leaves will help keep insects away, but aphids and mites will attack this plant.
 Spray with an insecticide spray at the first sign of these pests.
 More information here on how to get rid of these insects.
-It is important to note that Vinca is deer and rabbit resistant.
+It is important to note that Vinca Madagascar periwinkle is deer and rabbit-resistant.

 Learn more about this plant over at Wikipedia.